-Once the central enclosure has been accessed via the narrow causeway, the vegetation reduces the outward noise and restricts views both across and out from the banks of the monument, fostering an inwardlooking and strongly rural/woodland character.
-Interestingly, the enclosure of the monument within the woodland may mimic the same sense of containment as the original walls may once have done.
+Once the central enclosure has been accessed via the narrow causeway, the vegetation reduces the outward noise and restricts views both across and out from the banks of the monument, fostering an inward-looking and strongly rural/woodland character.
+Interestingly, the enclosure of the monument within the woodland may mimic the same sense of containment as the original walls and defences may once have done.

-If active management is not instigated, and the monument remains in its current state, then the visual impact from the proposed development would be fairly limited, and would only be expected to affect the northern banks and ditch/causeway.
-There are no views, for example, to the proposed site from the area of the best preserved building remains, located towards the south-west side of the monument.
+If active management is not instigated, and the monument remains in its current state, then the visual impact from the proposed development would be fairly limited, and would only be expected to affect the western banks and ditch.
 If vegetation were to be cleared, then the sensitivity of the site would be increased, both to the proposed site and the other ongoing developments in the immediate vicinity.